DavidGL17/ml_runner/README.md

 - `cargo run` to run the default target (no optimization)
 - `cargo run --features simd` to run with SIMD optimizations (requires `wide` crate)
+- To compile in release mode, use `cargo run -r` (add the feature you want after)

 #### Testing